Preflight Checklist¶

 Ceph OSDs peer with each other and report to Ceph Monitors over the network.

-by default, the Ceph cluster cannot come online
+If networking is off by default, the Ceph cluster cannot come online

 during bootup until you enable networking.